-We have commitments related to two lease arrangements with BNP for approximately 380,000 square feet of office space to be located on land currently owned by us in Sunnyvale, California.
-We also have a third commitment related to a lease arrangement with BNP for approximately 120,000 square feet of data center to be located on land currently owned by us in Research Triangle Park, North Carolina (as further described above under Contractual Cash Obligations and Other Commercial Commitments ).
+We have commitments related to two lease arrangements with BNP for approximately 380,000 square feet of office space to be located on land we currently own in Sunnyvale, California.
+We also have a third commitment related to a lease arrangement with BNP for approximately 120,000 square feet of data center to be located on land that we currently own in Research Triangle Park, North Carolina (as further described above under Contractual Obligations).
 We have evaluated our accounting for these leases under the provisions of FIN No. 46R and have determined the following:

 BNP is a leasing company for BNP Paribas in the United States.
 BNP is not a special purpose entity organized for the sole purpose of facilitating the lease to us.
-The obligation to absorb expected losses and receive expected residual returns rests with the parent BNP Paribas.
+The obligation to absorb expected losses and receive expected residual returns rests with the parent, BNP Paribas.
 Therefore, we are not the primary beneficiary of BNP as we do not absorb the majority of BNP s expected losses or expected residual returns; and